thruthesky/easy_packages/easy_task/README.md

 - `assignedTo` is a list of uids that the task was assigned to.
 This will help on getting the user list of the task.
 - `title` is the title of the task.
 - `content` is the content of the task.
+- `groupId` is the id of the group.
+Can be null if the task is not related to any group.
 - `createdAt` is when it was created.
 - `updatedAt` is updated when there is any changes on the task itself.